aabadmus/sorting_algorithms/README.md

-This is a group project on Sorting Algorithms and Big O done by Adekunle and Jane
+This is a group project on Sorting Algorithms and Big O done by Adekunle and Jane.
+Team work is key!